mrleao/simple-client-management/README.md

 2 - Enter the container
 ```
-docker exec it - client-management bash
+docker exec -it client-management bash
 ```

 3 - Install the dependencies